lynnfaraday/aresmush.com/_root/tutorials/code/plugins.md

 > **Important Conventions:**
 >
-> 1. The module must be defined in a file matching your plugin folder name, located in the top level of your plugin directory.
+> 1. The module must be defined in a file matching your plugin folder name, located in the top level of your plugin folder.
 >
 > 2. The module must be nested within the main AresMUSH module.
 >
 > 3. The name of the Ruby module must match the name of the plugin folder when converted to lowercase.
 In other words, it's okay to have a module FS3Skills and a folder fs3skills.

-The plugin module must define a single method:  `plugin_dir` that always returns the current directory.
+The plugin module must define a single method:  `plugin_dir` that always returns the current folder.
 For example:

     module AresMUSH
       module MyPlugin